YOURLS/website/src/development/coding-standards.md

 In plugins, prefix **everything** (functions, classes, global variables, HTML elements...) with a unique and personal prefix such as `joe_myplugin_`

-## _Mandatory_ curly braces on same line as function name
+## Curly braces on same line as function name

-We put braces on the same line as the function or class declaration.
+We mostly put braces on the same line as the function or class declaration.

 Good: